Azaeres/epistemologers/content/topics/the-great-awakening-beginning-of-infinity.md

 The Great Awakening is poised to dwarf the Western Enlightenment as what David Deutsch calls “a beginning of infinity”.[^1]

-In a crude nutshell, the Enlightenment was a rebellion that replaced the epistemic authority of the Church with the authority of sensory experience.
+In a nutshell, the Enlightenment was a rebellion that replaced the epistemic authority of the Church with the authority of sensory experience.

 While this step _was_ an improvement, its conclusion was _false_.
 Knowledge authorities don’t exist, and there is no reliable way to justify ideas as being true or probable.